Does this test have other names?

 This test measures the levels of free T4, or free thyroxine, in your blood.
 A free T4 test is used to find out how well your thyroid is working.

 T4 is one of two hormones produced by the thyroid, a butterfly-shaped gland in your neck.
-Some T4 in your blood is bound to proteins, and some T4 circulates freely, or unbound to proteins.
+Some T4 in your blood is bound to proteins, and some T4 circulates freely, or unbound from proteins.
+Testing for unbound T4 is more accurate than testing for bound T4.
 The free T4 test measures unbound T4.

 These hormones help regulate your body's metabolism.
-They go into action when prompted by thyroid stimulating hormone (TSH), which is released by your pituitary gland.
+They go into action when prompted by thyroid stimulating hormone (TSH), which is released by the pituitary gland in your brain.

 Why do I need this test?